MicrosoftDocs/sysinternals/sysinternals/downloads/rdcman.md

 ## Groups

 A group contains a list of servers and configuration information such as logon credentials.
 Configuration settings can be inherited from another group or the application defaults.
-Groups can be nested but are homogenous: a group may either contain groups or servers, but not both.
+Groups can be nested but are homogeneous: a group may either contain groups or servers, but not both.
 All the servers in a group can be connected or disconnected at once.

 When a group is selected in the tree view, the servers underneath it are displayed in a thumbnail view.
 The thumbnails can show the actual server windows or simply the connection status.
 Global thumbnail view properties can be adjusted via the **[Tools.Options.Client Area]** tab while group/server-specific settings are in Display Settings.

 ### Smart Groups

 Smart groups are populated dynamically based on a set of rules.
-All ancestors of sibiling groups of the smart group are eligible for inclusion.
+All ancestors of sibling groups of the smart group are eligible for inclusion.

 ### The Connected Virtual Group